 The data is shown for two sectors of the industry as well as an overall summary:

 - Underground operations

 If your company does not currently supply statistics it would be great to include you in these.
 Contact us

-A fatality is a death resulting from an accident or hazardous exposure involving work, regardless of the time intervening between injury and death.
+Fatality: A fatality is a death resulting from an incident of hazardous exposure involving work, regardless of the time intervening between injury and death.

-An occupational illness is any work-related abnormal condition or disorder other than one resulting from a work injury, caused by or mainly caused by exposures at work which results in an adverse reaction within a body system.
+Occupational illness: An occupational illness is any work-related abnormal condition or disorder, other than one resulting from a work injury, caused by or mainly caused by exposures at work which results in an adverse reaction within a body system.

-The total number of hours worked including overtime and training but excluding leave, sickness and other absences.
-They are used to calculate incident rates.
+Hours worked: The total number of hours worked including overtime and training but excluding leave, sickness and other absences.
+Used to calculate incident rate.

 The information shown has been consolidated from information supplied by individual organisations in the industry on a confidential basis.
 MinEx has not verified the information supplied by any individual organisation and therefore does not provide any warranty as to the accuracy of the information displayed.